danielcorin/blog/content/posts/2018/2018-04-06-go-context.md

 {{< / highlight >}}
 <https://play.golang.org/p/Eb8eZ5AfWke>

 The above prints: `Consumer:Service:Gateway:Client`.
-Using `context` in this way can provide useful namespacing in logs, making it easier to distinguish homogenous log statements.
+Using `context` in this way can provide useful namespacing in logs, making it easier to distinguish homogeneous log statements.